YourKindAlly/Jasmine-Regner-portfolio/Pogo Pirates/README.md

 Our team used scrum to create a good flow.
 We used weekly sprints and set up goals to be completed and helped each other out whenever needed.

 ## Code snippet
-The user class was used to keep track of the players and instantiate their parts into the game.
+The user class was used to keep track of a player's game info and instantiate their parts into the game.

 ```cs
 public class User